-LINE 29-TOTAL OF ALL OTHER REFUNDABLE CREDITS: Enter the total of all other refundable credits from line 39, Part I, of the Refundable Credits section.
+LINE 30-TOTAL OF OTHER REFUNDABLE CREDITS.
+Enter the total of all other refundable credits from line 39, Part I, of the Refundable Credits section.
 Do not include the Business Machinery and Equipment Property Tax Credit (from Schedule K-64) here.

-LINE 30-PAYMENT REMITTED ON ORIGINAL RETURN: Use this line if you are filing an amended Corporate Income Tax return for the 2007 tax year.
-Enter the amount of money you remitted to the Kansas Department of Revenue with your original 2007 return or any payment remitted with a previously filed 2007 amended return, including penalty and interest.
+LINE 31-PAYMENT REMITTED ON ORIGINAL RETURN.
+Use this line if you are filing an amended Corporate Income Tax return for the 2010 tax year.
+Enter the amount of money you remitted to KDOR with your original 2010 return or any payment remitted with a previously filed 2010 amended return, including penalty and interest.

-LINE 31-OVERPAYMENT FROM ORIGINAL RETURN: Use this line ONLY if you are filing an amended Income Tax return for the 2007 tax year.
+LINE 32-OVERPAYMENT FROM ORIGINAL RETURN.
+Use this line ONLY if you are filing an amended income tax return for the 2010 tax year.
 Enter the amount of overpayment shown on your original return.
 Since you were refunded the overpayment or it was credited forward, the amount is a subtraction entry.

-LINE 32-TOTAL PREPAID CREDITS: Add lines 26 through 30 and subtract line 31.
-Enter the result on line 32.
+LINE 33-TOTAL PREPAID CREDITS.
+Add lines 26 through 31 and subtract line 32.
+Enter the result on line 33.